German minister faces heat over vacation after deadly floods - NewsBreak

 German minister faces heat over vacation after deadly floods

-A German Cabinet minister resigned Monday after it emerged that she went on a long vacation shortly after devastating floods which left over 100 people dead last year in the state where she was then a senior official.
+A German Cabinet minister has apologized for taking a long vacation shortly after devastating floods last year in the state where she was then a senior official, but it isn't clear whether the move will help relieve pressure on her.

-Anne Spiegel quit her post as minister for families and women, citing “political pressure” as she became the first member of Chancellor OIaf Scholz's government to step down.
-An emotional apology on Sunday had failed to stem calls for her to go.

-Spiegel joined Scholz's Cabinet in December.
-Before that, she was the environment minister and deputy governor of Rhineland-Palatinate state.
-That was the region worst hit by floods in July that nationwide killed more than 180 people - 134 of them in Rhineland-Palatinate's Ahr valley.
+Anne Spiegel became the minister for families and women in Chancellor Olaf Scholz 's Cabinet in December.
+Before that, she was the environment minister and deputy governor of Rhineland-Palatinate state — the region worst hit by floods in July that killed more than 180 people in Germany.

 Spiegel is a member of the environmentalist Greens, the second-biggest party in Scholz's governing coalition.